-For a student transitioning from other institution, what advice would you give them to adapt as smoothly as possible to their new environment.
+Question: For a student transitioning from other institution, what advice would you give them to adapt as smoothly as possible to their new environment.

 A lot of transfer students do not invest much in their new institution’s orientation program, because they already have had college experience.
 Although I know transfer students attend with different experiences from incoming freshmen, I would encourage them to use orientation to get to know their new campus, its resources, and some current students.
 Matriculating to a new institution will only made easier by starting with friendly faces and knowledge of what to expect.

-Are there ways that parents can be helpful to orientation staff, to ensure that their child gets the most out of orientation?
+Question: Are there ways that parents can be helpful to orientation staff, to ensure that their child gets the most out of orientation?

 Often parents are unprepared to be separated from their student during Orientation.
 While it is certainly a big transition for both incoming students and their families, we recognize it is a different change for students than it is for parents.
 Because of this, we want to provide specified support through Orientation programs and ask parents to not accompany their child through his or her orientation and to not take your child away from any of their scheduled programming.
 Also, Parent and Family programs have important information that we do not want you to miss, so please try and make it to everything scheduled for parents.
 Even if this is not your first child you are sending to college, information can change by institution or by year, and we want to make sure you have everything you need to support your student.
 You can also see this as an opportunity to meet other families or to serve as a resource to parents who are going through this for the first time.

-Are there any non-academic skills that you have noticed that many new college students lack?
+Question: Are there any non-academic skills that you have noticed that many new college students lack?